rikosintie/CookBook/Aruba/display.md

 I like to have my terminal application extended top to bottom on the screen.
 This leaves the output from the switch filling about half the screen.
 To fix that use `terminal length 55` to set the output to 55 lines.
-You may have to adjust between 50-60 depending but it's much better than teh default.
+You may have to adjust between 50-60 depending but it's much better than the default.

 **Set the terminal width**

 I find it a lot easier to read the out of commands if they aren't wrapping on the screen.
-This is especailly true for the log.
+This is especially true for the log.
 To solve the wrapping issue use `terminal width 150`.
 Depending on your monitor you may have to adjust this.

 **Repeat the last command**